Introduction

 cd ~/nearcore && target/release/neard init --chain-id="mainnet" --account-id=<full_pool_id>

-Note: The account_id must match the staking pool contract name or you will not be able to sign blocks.
+The account_id must match the staking pool contract id or you will not be able to sign/verify blocks.

 Note: If your node has only less than 1TB disk space, you will need to lower “epoch data to keep” to avoid disk full issue.